TarekEmad120/ADAS-System-prototype/README.md

    - Run `CarlaUE4.exe` or start the server as usual.

 2. **Run Manual Control Script**
-   - For lane keeping and EBS:
+   - For all features including lane keeping and emergency braking:
      ```bash
      python manual_control_lane.py
      ```